SEO For Dummies

 URL’s are one thing that I think a lot of people neglect or that a lot of people may not know are super important when it comes to SEO.
 Make sure your URL isn’t too long or too short because this can effect your SEO as search engines may have a hard time identifying/categorizing your post.
 This isn’t really a URL thing in particular but I would also recommend double checking your title and making sure it is not too short or too long as this will effect your SEO and whether or not search engines are able pick up your post/article as well.
 I will talk more about making SEO friendly titles in the next post if I decide to make another similar post but until then try to keep your title medium length- some suggest about 30 characters long and some suggest about 50.
 Also I have noticed some people use emojis, hashtags and other things in their title.
 This can directly effect your URL so when you are editing your post make sure to edit your URL just to make sure that there are no emoji’s or useless hashtags in your URL.

 I tried really hard to keep this post simple and to the point which I feel like a lot of posts about SEO aren’t because obviously a lot of technical terms and things are involved when it comes to SEO.
 However, this post is more for the average writer/blogger/site owner who may not always know much about SEO or technical terms.
 Basically I just didn’t want people to Google every five minutes before they understood what I was saying so I tried to keep it very basic.
 I know some people may find that beneficial and if you enjoyed this kind of simple post about how to better your SEO scores I have a lot more simple tips like these that I can share with you so let me know in the comments below if you would be interested in similar posts.
-If you are interested in learning more about SEO I would highly recommend checking out DebbySEO’s blog by clicking here.
-She is super helpful and obviously knows what she’s talking about when it comes to all things SEO.

 Are you like me and have a hard time understanding SEO?
 What is something you have learnt about SEO that you have found beneficial?
 Did you know about the tips I mentioned above and do you use any of them?
 If so do you find them effective?
 Would you like to see more similar posts with easy/simple tips and tricks about SEO?
 As always I would love to hear your thoughts in the comments below and if you don’t have any thoughts about SEO feel free to just say hi!